Building a Stage for Build a Boat Information

 Hello Builders, Want to Build a Stage for Build a Boat for Treasure?

-Before you start building your stages, I just want to give you guys some advice on what you can and cannot do, what to expect, give a tips, etc.
+Before you start building your stages, I just want to give you guys some advice on what you can and cannot do, what to expect, give tips, etc.

 Before I get started, I must remind you that I am not an official developer for Build a Boat, but I do have a lot of experience with building and helping with stages in the experience.
-Reading this post may increase the chances of getting your stage getting added but it wont guarantee the acceptance of your stage.
+Reading this post may increase the chances of getting your stage getting added but it won’t guarantee the acceptance of your stage.

 This is not an official guide, and may be outdated or contain inaccurate information